-Paths may be isolated using the MEM ISO button in the button cells above each fader as shown in Figure 1.
+Paths may be isolated using the MEM ISO button next to each fader as shown in Figure 1.
 With this function selected on a fader, the paths on that fader will keep their current settings when a new memory is loaded.